Hiking in Banff National Park: A Guide for First Timers

 For example, we hiked Wilcox Pass in the morning and got a lot of smoke obstructing some of the views.
 Then, we checked a webcam later that day when we had gotten back home, and it was completely clear.

-Getting to the Trailheads for These Banff Hikes: Driving Yourself vs. Park Shuttles
+Getting to Trailheads: Driving Yourself vs. Park Shuttles

 We think it’s worth talking about getting to and from trailheads in Banff, because it is DEFINITELY something you’re going to want to think about as you plan your trip.